0xdefaceme/whitepaper/README.md

 ## Incentives

-Earlier in this paper, claimed that 0xdeface transforms attacking smart contracts from a negative-sum game to a positive-sum game.
+Earlier in this paper, we claimed that 0xdeface transforms attacking smart contracts from a negative-sum game to a positive-sum game.
 As there are many human factors involved in the decision to maliciously drain a contract's funds, it would not make sense to outline a mathematical model of the problem